autonomys/auto-sdk/packages/auto-id/README.md

 - **Revoke Auto IDs**: Remove Auto IDs when they are no longer needed or compromised.
 - **Manage Certificates**: Handle x509 certificates associated with Auto IDs.
 - **Integrate Zero-Knowledge Proofs (ZKPs)**: Utilize ZKP claims for enhanced privacy.

-This package simplifies integrating decentralized identity management into your applications, ensuring secure and seamless user interactions within the Autonomys ecosystem.

----

 ## Features